 I’d say both!
 As my non-clinical practice of educating and training other therapists has expanded, I’ve had to make some changes to my clinical practice.

 Initially, I had to make a critical decision about whether I would accept insurance or only cash, and after much research about the cost of electronic health records, billing staff and rate of denials (along with constantly changing documentation requirements), I decided to take a gamble with an all-cash practice.

-My practice is designed for patients to get optimal outcomes after only two visits, so my average patient spends $950 on their care.
-The part time PT I have hired has lower visit rates to allow more accessibility to our services for more people.
+My practice is designed for patients to get optimal outcomes after only two visits, so my average patient spends between $950 and $1250 on their care plan (which, on average, is two or three visits).
+The part-time PT I have hired has lower visit rates to allow more accessibility to our services for more people.

 What makes your approach unique, and how are you able to get such stellar results?

 My approach is unique because instead of focusing on one particular age group like pediatrics or geriatrics, and instead of focusing on one body system like the musculoskeletal system, I focus on one symptom.

 I spend an average of 30 minutes on the phone with each patient before the visit, and I offer visits in the patient’s home or hotel room, spending about two to two and a half hours at the initial session.
 My follow-up visits are 60-90 minutes.